 The Office of Sustainability offers many fun alternatives to using electricity, such as candle-lit dining hall dinners and solar-heated hot chocolate.

-According to Outlook magazine, a publication by Ohio University, the Residence Challenge has saved the university over $70,000 during its existence in addition to the tons of carbon saved.
+magazine, a publication by Ohio University, the Residence Challenge has saved the university over $70,000 during its existence in addition to the tons of carbon saved.

 Photo: Office of Sustainability, Ohio University